Permutation-equivariant quantum K-theory of Fermat singularities: The spine CohFT

 \section{The spine CohFT}

 This section is devoted to the definition and computation of the spine CohFT.
-This CohFT is designed to reproduce the moduli space of heads (see \ref{defn:heads}), and recover the spine contribution of \Cref{adelic}.
-Given an $r$-spin curve $(C,\cL)$ with an automorphism $g\in \Aut(C)$ of order $m$ and an isomorphism $\phi:g^*\cL\to \cL$ (compatible with the spin structure) there is a line bundle $\bar{\cL}$ on the quotient curve $D=C/g$ constructed by descent.
-The line bundle is canonically an $rm$th root of $\omega_{\log}^{\otimes m}$ on $D$.
+This CohFT is designed to reproduce the moduli space of heads (see \ref{defn:heads}), and to recover the spine contribution of \Cref{adelic}.
+Let us briefly sketch how the spine CohFT arises.
+Given an $r$-spin curve $(C,\cL)$ with an automorphism $g\in \Aut(C)$ of order $m$ and an isomorphism $\phi:g^*\cL\to \cL$ (compatible with the spin structure) there is a line bundle $\bar{\cL}$ on the quotient curve $D=\left[C/g\right]$ constructed by descent.
+The line bundle $\bar{\cL}$ is canonically an $rm$th root of $\omega_{\log}^{\otimes m}$ on $D$.
 Thus, $D$ is equipped with this $rm$th root $\bar{\cL}$, and the $m$th root $T$ of the trivial bundle corresponding to the $\Z_m$-cover $C\to D$.
-We take this situation as a definition, and we consider the moduli space
+We take this situation as a definition, and we consider the moduli space $ \overline{\cM}_{0}^{rm}(B\Z_m;\ua,\ub)$ parametrizing curves with an $rm$th root $\overline{\cL}$ of $\omega_{\log}^{m}$ and an $m$th root $T$ of the trivial line bundle.

-Objects of this stack are twisted curves with an $rm$th root $\bar{\cL}$ of $\omega_{\log}^m$, and an $m$th root $T$ of the trivial line bundle.
-The universal curve carries two line bundles: $\bar{\cL}$ and $T$.
-For a collection of multiplicative classes $\cA_0,\hdots, \cA_{m-1}$, we construct the spine CohFT with the classes
+Actually, only a small part of the spine CohFT will be relevant to our study.
+Indeed, we only have to consider the case where the automorphism $g$ fixes two marked points and acts freely on the remaining marked points.
+This is equivalent to asking that $T$ has trivial multiplicity at every marked point except two, where the multiplicity is co-prime to $m$.
+The remaining part of the CohFT plays no role, so we can safely assume that each $b_{i}$ is either $0$, or prime to $m$.